 The FIMOair light stones are now cut to shape again using the templates as described in step 1.
-Leave the stones to dry at room temperature.
+Leave the stones to dry at room temperature in the air.

 Cover all over with concrete paste using the bristle brush.
 Once the paste has dried, carefully smooth over the stones with a sanding sponge.